The members of staff in the Learning Support Faculty believe that each student has special gifts and talents and is unique in the eyes of God.

 Students identified as having SEND needs are fully included within the school by use of additional resources, including staffing and facilities.
 All teachers are responsible for meeting the needs of all students with SEND (as indicated by the revised Code of Practice).
 Teachers also contribute to the development of individualised learning targets for these students through sharing regular feedback with the learning support team; attending staff training sessions around SEND themes; contributing to annual reviews and regular reviews of SEN plans for students with high needs and liaising with the students, parents and carers.

 Support for students extends to applying for exam access arrangements and providing advice and information for teaching staff concerning the needs of students.
 The SENCo will liaise with Tutors, Heads of Year and the Assistant Head Teacher (Inclusion) as well as outside agencies for the benefit of students identified as SEND.
+A brief guide to our exam access arrangements can be found on our Exams page.

 Written Statement of Action (WSOA)